Likhith623/AI-Integrated-Environmental-Intelligence-System-RivIntel-Matrix/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branc
 3. Commit your changes
 4. Push to the branch
+5.
-5. Create a Pull Request
+6. Create a Pull Request

 ## License